Leaside Baseball Association Constitution and By-Laws

 (b) Nomination.
 Any nomination of an individual for election as a Director must:

-(iv) Be submitted to the Secretary of the Association at least fourteen (14) days prior to the subject members meeting.
+(iii) Be submitted to the Secretary of the Association at least fourteen (14) days prior to the meeting of the Members at which Directors are to be elected.

 (c) Nominations from the Floor.
-Nominations will not be accepted from the floor at a members meeting.
+Nominations will not be accepted from the floor at a meeting of the Members.

 (d) Circulation of Nominations.
 Valid nominations will be circulated to Members no less than ten (10) days prior to the Annual Meeting.

 (e) Elections.
-Elections for Directors-at-Large will be decided by Ordinary Resolution of the Members in accordance with the following:
+Elections for Directors-at-Large will be decided in accordance with the following:

 (i) Number of Votes.
 Each Member may vote for as many nominees as there are available positions.